kubeflow/katib/docs/community/adopters.md

 # Adopters of Kubeflow Katib

 Below are the adopters of project Katib.
-If you are using katib please add yourself into the following list by a pull request.
+If you are using Katib please add yourself into the following list by a pull request.

 | Organization | Contact | Description of Use |